bobllor/macdeploy/README.md

 The server must **run on a macOS or Linux** operating system.
 Windows is not supported.

-Below are the tools and software required on the server in before beginning the deployment process.
+Below are the tools and software required on the server before starting the deployment process.
 - `Go`
 - `docker`
 - `docker compose`